lucystevenson/tech515-CICD/README.md

 git push
 ```

-⭐Result⭐
+#### Job 3 Outcome

+- rsync code → EC2
+- ssh into EC2
+- install deps (if needed)
+- restart app (pm2 / node)

+#### Pipeline Result

-Everytime we change the line 'Change via Jenkins CICD pipeline on 16/12/25 12:25' in 'index.ejs' and push the change to our GitHub repo, our Jenkins pipeline will be triggered and the frontpage of our app will be updated with the change we made in our code
+Everytime we change the line 'Change via Jenkins CI/CD pipeline on 16/12/25 12:25' in 'index.ejs' and push the change to our GitHub repo, our Jenkins pipeline will be triggered and the frontpage of our app will be updated with the change we made in our code

-git push 1 - 'Change via Jenkins CICD pipeline on 16/12/25 12:25'

-ADD PICTURE OF SPARTA APP HOMEPAGE HERE!!!

-git push 2 - 'Change via Jenkins CICD pipeline on 16/12/25 12:25'

-ADD PICTURE OF SPARTA APP HOMEPAGE HERE!!!
----
-To deliver: Document with Markdown ready to provide the link to it by **TO FILL IN**

-Use principles for good documentation such as easy to navigate, readability
-Include (you decide on the order):
-- diagram to explain your CICD pipeline
-- why we setup the CICD pipeline the way we did, benefits you have seen, benefits for an organisation
-- how you setup each of your jobs (including authentication/security), webhook & how the pipeline is triggered, what the result should be at the end

 <br>